smnorris/bcdams/README.md

-# BC Dams
+# bcdams

-Point locations of BC dams, compiled from several data sources by Canadian Wildlife Federation for fish passage modelling.
+A geojson collection of point features for locations of BC dams, compiled from several data sources by Canadian Wildlife Federation for fish passage modelling.
 Includes attributes noting if a dam is a hydro power generator and if it is a barrier to fish passage.

 ## Method